victorgomez09/vira/docs/docs/plugins/jwt.md

-# Vira JWT AuthPlugin (JSON Web Token Authentication)
+# virapi JWT AuthPlugin (JSON Web Token Authentication)

 The `ViraJWTAuthPlugin` provides a robust, token-based authentication and role-based authorization mechanism using **JSON Web Tokens (JWT)**.
 It relies on the presence of a `Authorization: Bearer <token>` header in incoming requests.